 Board of Directors

-Nancy J. Parrish, Treasurer, is a private investor and collector.
+Nancy J. Parrish, Secretary, is a private investor and collector.
 Nancy was founding co-chair of Human Rights Watch, northern California Chapter.
 She served two terms as Development Trustee of Friends of UCSF’s Dept. of Psychiatry’s Hospital Board, focusing on the creation of a children’s center.
 Nancy served as a board member and Chief Negotiator with the federal government for Plum Orchard Foundation, whose mission was to preserve the historic Carnegie estate within the Cumberland Island National Seashore.
-She currently serves as Vice President and Development Chair of The Children’s Guardian Fund of Sarasota.
+She currently serves as Vice President of The Children’s Guardian Fund of Sarasota.
 Prior to 1996, Nancy was founder and managing partner of Parrish, Smith Associates, a southern-based consulting firm.
 Nancy is a native Floridian.
 She is married to Chuck Parrish, co-founder of Phone.com (PHCM) now Openwave Systems, Inc. (OPWV) and Chairman of the Board of Family Independence Initiative.
-The Parrishes have two grown children and reside in Sarasota, Fl. and Martha’s Vineyard, MA..
+The Parrishes have two grown children and reside in Sarasota, Fl. and Martha’s Vineyard, MA.

-Madeleine H. Berman, a pianist and former music writer for the Birmingham Eccentric, has long been active with the Detroit Symphony Orchestra, the Humane Society of Michigan, the Detroit Zoo and Americans for the Arts.
+Madeleine H. Berman, a pianist and former music writer for the West Bloomfield Eccentric, has long been active with the Detroit Symphony Orchestra, the Humane Society of Michigan, the Detroit Zoo and Americans for the Arts.
 Ms. Berman serves on the Board of Directors and the Executive Committee of Americans for the Arts and the Boards of Directors of the Detroit Symphony Orchestra, Michigan Opera Theater and the Detroit Zoological Institute.
 She previously served as Vice Chairperson of the Michigan Council of the Arts in 1984 and on the President's Committee on the Arts and the Humanities in 1994.
 She and her husband Mandell “Bill” Berman provided the majority of the costs for the new Berman Center for the Performing Arts at the Jewish Community Center in Detroit.
 The Bermans have a residence on Longboat Key.

 Thomas J. Charters - Tom has a Sarasota history stretching back to the 1960s when his father and mother retired here.
 Tom and his wife Ann bought their first home in Sarasota in 1983 while they were living in Korea and Tom was with Citibank and Ann with the Financial Times.
 They visited often during dual 25 year careers abroad which, in addition to Korea, included multiple stints in Brazil and Venezuela.
 Returning to the United States in 1995 Tom was for 15 years the President of PCFG Advisory, Inc. a New York- based family office for Latin American investors.
 They have been Sarasota residents since 2003, and both their daughters were married on the grounds of the Ringling Museum.
 Tom is fluent in Spanish and Portuguese, and has a BA from DePauw University and an MBA from the University of Chicago.